Required Technical Configuration

 Duplicate content.
 Content is considered duplicated if two versions of an article (possibly with the same or modified content) are published on different URLs.

 It is important that when you wish to change the content of an article, for example, to modify the title, correct a grammatical error etc., that the URL of the article remain unchanged.
-This ensures that any existing shares and traffic associated with the original content are easily associated with the updated content.
+This ensures that any traffic associated with the original content is easily associated with the updated content.
 If you duplicate your content (i.e. different URL) when making changes, it becomes more difficult to detect this relationship.

 Content must not be duplicated on your website, i.e. published more than once on different URLs or domains.
-Duplicating content also has a significant negative impact on the engagement and visibility of the article on both search and social.
+Duplicating content also has a significant negative impact on the engagement and visibility of the article on both search engines and social media.

-Echobox can provide some support to help minimise the effect of duplicate content.
+Echobox can provide some support to help minimize the effect of duplicate content.
 For the best possible results, however, content must only ever be available via a single URL/domain.

 In cases where duplicate content cannot be avoided, Echobox strongly recommends the correct implementation of canonical URL tags (https://support.google.com/webmasters/answer/139066?hl=en).
 A canonical reference is defined as: